Skip to main content

 By default, name fields accept:

-Each field has a 100-character limit.
-If a value contains characters outside this set (numbers, emojis, symbols), the field stays empty rather than saving bad data.
+If a value contains characters outside this set (numbers, emojis, symbols) or characters not included in the alphabet used in your project, the field stays empty rather than saving bad data.

 Two ways to send a name